Top Class Portraits™ | Meet The Photographers

 Also still operating my photography business at the time as Wedding Photographics.
 Shooting with two Pentax 645 medium format film cameras.
 Must have shot well over 500 film weddings before moving to Chattanooga.

 Creative Darkrooms I operated while also working as a wedding photographer.
 I continued Creative Darkrooms while I was also employed by MasterPortrait Studios in Chattanooga, Tennessee.
-I definitely prefer my digital design photo lab I now operate.
+I definitely prefer my digital photo lab I now operate.

 No more storing gallons of distilled water to mix my liquid photo chemicals for processing films.
 I preferred distilled water to protect the films from various impurities in tap water.
 Especially any high iron content.
 E6 for processing Ektachrome slide film.
 C-41 for negative films.
 Various powder and liquid B&W chemicals.
 Testing various mixing ratios, processing temperatures and times with various films to get certain image characteristics.
 Working with various brand multi-contrast black & white photo papers and working with various processing temperatures and processing times to achieve certain image results.
 Those were the days.
 Now, with digital, it's a lot less headaches and less time consuming, tedious and easier to get the image results I want.
 The color enlarger and the tabletop print processor below were my main equipment.
-I also home-built a vacuum easel mounted on wall for 24"x36" printing.
+I also home-built a vacuum easel mounted on wall for 20" x 24" printing.

 This Epson photo printer a lot better and faster than processing 11"x14" and up to 16"x20" wall portraits in a drum or tabletop print processor.
+Those days are over!

 This is the photo printer for photographs up to 16"x20"